carboxylman/stackdb/doc/user-guide.md

 Read and refer to [Fedora Debug Symbol Packages].

-StackDB Tools
+Stackdb Tools
 -------------

-StackDB provides some utility programs, as well as some "real" programs that perform useful analyses of a target.
+Stackdb provides some utility programs, as well as some "real" programs that perform useful analyses of a target.
 We discuss these in the following sections.

 ### dumpdebuginfo ###

-`dumpdebuginfo` is the only `dwdebug`-specific tool StackDB provides.
+`dumpdebuginfo` is the only `dwdebug`-specific tool Stackdb provides.
 It does not provide access to targets; but instead reads, parses, indexes, and displays debuginfo files.
 It displays types and symbols in the hierarchies in which they are present in the source program.